deficollective/defiscan/src/content/protocols/sky.md

 The minimum delay between approval and execution of a governance proposal is currently 18 hours.
 Governance proposals have a recurring weekly and monthly schedules.
 Those proposals had a lock duration of 2-3 days before took effect in the past, but proposals remain possible at any time with the minimum delay.
 Proposals may include an office-hours modifier that means it can only be executed between 14:00 and 21:00 UTC Monday-Friday.
 There are no minimum amount of tokens to open a proposal or for it to pass, as the protocol uses continuous approval.
 This is explained in more details in the [exit window analysis section](#exit-window-1).

-Emergency measures permissions allow the governance to pause certain contracts through a governance proposal without being subject to the mendatory delay.
-In addition to that a _Emergency Shutdown Module_ exists and can shutdown the entire protocol if 500'000 `MKR` tokens are irreversibly sent to the Emergency Shutdown Contract.
+Emergency measures allow the governance to pause certain contracts through a governance proposal without being subject to the mendatory delay.
+In addition to that an _Emergency Shutdown Module_ exists and can shutdown the entire protocol if 500'000 `MKR` tokens are irreversibly sent to the Emergency Shutdown Contract.

 > Exit Window score: High